acremisini/KevinBaconGame/README.md

 serialized hash map containing around 1,171,600 actors/actresses playing 3,925,000 roles spread out over 331,500 movies.
 This input hash map is in the form of \<String, String[]\>, where each row gives an actor's name and a list of the movies they've appeared in.
-The BFS happens in the method getBaconNumbers.
+The BFS happens in the method getBaconNumbers().
 Here, I am allowing the user to pass in an array of any number of actors and processing them all at once in order to run a single iteration of BFS instead of one for every query.
 If I were to implement this online I'd keep a database of all the previously queried actors and their numbers and only run BFS if I don't already know the actor's bacon number.